Inside Facebook: Bad Tests Are Worse Than Product Issues with Dan Abramov

 I was lucky that it wasn't really affecting me.
 So we were quite a bit, but it was always the whole team that bugs reorg.
 And suddenly we were, instead of research, we were part of research and development, and then we were a part of visual studio, for example.
 But somehow.
 They wait until the end.
 They, you know, they didn't take us apart or change our mission or something like that.

-Dan: [00:15:42] Yeah, so that does happen as an annual large company.
-It’s not super common, but it’s also not super uncommon.
+Dan: [00:15:42] Yeah, so that does happen as an any large company.
+It's not super common, but it's also not super uncommon.

-so this, this includes, management of, reacting really, like the team that’s working on the new website. so Facebook is like rewriting the website and reacting really, And so , our org did get moved a few times. but that’s actually, it’s kind of interesting because it got moved from, It is to be closer to kinda Tulane. but it got moved to being closer to the application. and that does make sense because, it’s a word called product infrastructure.
-And I think that’s, that’s a really important part of kind of Facebook approach to like UI to learn and react is, to keep it very close to actual, like developers using this stuff so that we don’t kind of invent things in a vacuum and just like release it into the world.
+So this, this includes, management of, reacting really, like the team that's working on the new website.
+So Facebook is like rewriting the website in react really, And so , our org did get moved a few times. but that's actually, it's kind of interesting because it got moved from, It used to be closer to kinda Tulane. but it got moved to being closer to the application. and that does make sense because, it's a word called product infrastructure.
+And I think that's, that's a really important part of kind of Facebook approach to like UI to learn and react is, to keep it very close to actual, like developers using this stuff so that we don't kind of invent things in a vacuum and just like release it into the world.

 Michaela: [00:18:05] Okay.
 Yeah.
 So, well, react, especially react 16 is now with the MIT license.

 And so it's a proper opensource software.
 And do you feel that sometimes there is a balancing act between what you have to consider for, you know, the benefits of the company and then, versus the benefits of the community?
 Or are those interests really aligned and very easy to combine?